Holography of quarter-BPS AdS bubbles: Identifying the CFT dual

 The \quartBPS{} geometries are dual to coherent heavy states involving a large number of traces.
 Based on the symmetries of the problem, we expect its constituents to be products of single-trace operators involving the scalars $X$ and $Y$.
 To construct the dual CFT state, we employ a perturbative approach.
 We build an ansatz that includes all multi-trace operators allowed by the symmetries, with undetermined coefficients.
-These coefficients can be fixed by matching protected quantities between the free theory and the supergravity regime.
+These coefficients will then be fixed by matching protected quantities between the free theory and the supergravity regime.

 A particularly useful set of protected quantities are the expectation values of light chiral primaries, which can be computed in the supergravity regime following the holographic dictionary described in \cite{Skenderis:2006uy,Skenderis:2007yb}.
 In the CFT, these translate to three-point correlation functions involving one light \halfBPS{} state and two heavy \quartBPS{} states.
-They can be computed in the free theory, using Wick contractions.

-The fact that these three-point functions are not renormalized as one goes to strong coupling is a non-trivial theorem.
-This non-renormalization property was established in \cite{DHoker:2001jzy} (see also \cite{Bissi:2021hjk} for a review), where a set of conditions was derived under which these correlators remain protected at two loops.
-According to the ``three-flavour conditions'', the correlators